 - Leakage currents flow in the inverter.
-To prevent an electric shock, the inverter and motor must be grounded. - Use the dedicated ground terminal to ground the inverter.
-(Do not use the screw in the case, chassis, etc.) For the earth connection avoid direct contact between aluminium and copper.
+To prevent an electric shock, the inverter and motor must be grounded.
+Grounding must conform to the requirements of national and local safety regulations and electrical codes.
+(JIS, NEC section 250, IEC 536 class 1 and other applicable standards) - Use the dedicated ground terminal to ground the inverter.
+(Do not use the screw in the case, chassis, etc.) For the ground connection, avoid direct contact between aluminium and copper.
 Tin-plated cable lugs can be used if the plating does not contain zinc.
-When tightening the screws take care not to damage the thread in the aluminium frame. - The ground cable should be as thick as possible.
-Use the cable whose gauge is equal to or larger than those indicated in the following table, and make its length as short as possible.
-The grounding point should be as near as possible to the inverter to minimize the ground cable length.
+When tightening the screws, take care not to damage the thread in the aluminium frame. - Use the thickest possible ground cable.
+Use the cable whose size is equal to or greater than that indicated below, and minimize the cable length.
+The grounding point should be as near as possible to the inverter.

-(Unit: mm2)
+(Unit: mm 2)

-Ground Cable Gauge
+Motor Capacity Ground Cable Gauge

-100V class

-2.2kW (3HP) or less 2 (2.5) 200V class 400V class
+2.2kW (3HP) or less 2 (2.5)

-3.7kW (5HP) 2 (2.5) 2 (2.5)
+3.7kW (5HP) 2 (4)

-5.5kW (7.5HP), 7.5kW (10HP) 3.5 (4) 2 (4)
+5.5kW (7.5HP), 7.5kW (10HP) 3.5 (4)